AdobeDocs/commerce-learn.en/help/global-reference-architecture/overview.md

 Common project characteristics related to each pattern:

-1. **No GRA pattern**: Single instance of Adobe Commerce with no plans to extend.
+1. **No GRA pattern**: Single instance of Adobe Commerce without plans to extend.
 Multiple instances of Adobe Commerce with minimal commonality between them.

-2. **Split Git GRA pattern**: Teams that wish to avoid Composer for their customizations.
-In most cases Bulk packages is a preferred pattern to Split Git.
+2. **Split Git GRA pattern**: Teams that wish to avoid Composer for their customizations, in most cases Bulk packages pattern is a preferred pattern to Split Git.

-3. **Bulk package GRA pattern**: Customization codebase with high interdepencence.
+3. **Bulk package GRA pattern**: Customization codebase with high interdependency.
 Instances all have very similar combinations of custom packages.
 No frequent promotion or demotion of individual packages.
 Teams with little experience in code management and in need of simplicity.

 4. **Separate packages GRA pattern**: Flexible release scope management needed.
-50 or less custom packages anticipated in the next 5 years.
-Potentially global and regional layers of common code.
+50 or less custom packages are anticipated in the next 5 years.
+Potentially, global and regional layers of common code.
 No plans to migrate to a Monorepo pattern.
-Team is technically adept and has strict process adherence.
+The team is technically adept and has strict process adherence.

 5. **Monorepo GRA pattern**: All characteristics of the Separate packages GRA pattern.
-More than 50 packages anticipated in the next 5 years.
+More than 50 packages are anticipated in the next 5 years.
 Need for extensive automated testing.
 Support for ephemeral environments.
-Enterprise scale complex codebase, that needs to scale without scaling maintenance cost at an equal rate.
+Enterprise scale complex codebase that needs to scale without scaling maintenance cost at an equal rate.

 ### The cost of a wrong choice